Stop to consider

 To reduce the risk of side effects from corticosteroids, the least potent steroid should be used for the shortest period of time

-- Children often require a shorter duration of treatment and a lower potency steroid†
+Children often require a shorter duration of treatment and a lower potency steroid†

 †Please see Precautions in full Prescribing Information regarding Pediatric Use and Nursing Mothers.